Diana Gribbon Motz: Federal judicial service

 Motz was nominated by President Bill Clinton on January 27, 1994, to the United States Court of Appeals for the Fourth Circuit, to a new seat authorized by 104 Stat.
 5089.
 She was confirmed by the United States Senate on June 15, 1994, and received commission on June 16, 1994.
 She is the first woman from Maryland to serve on the Fourth Circuit.
 She announced that she was going to assume senior status upon confirmation of a successor.
-She assumed senior status on September 30, 2022.
+She assumed senior status on September 30, 2022 and fully retired in 2024.

 Her husband, J. Frederick Motz, had been appointed a federal district court judge by President Ronald Reagan in 1985.
 The Motzes are the first married couple to each sit on the federal bench.
 "Yes, it's true: He's a Republican.
 It's his only flaw," Motz quipped.

 In August 2018, Motz wrote a special concurrence when the panel majority found that the Constitution's Eighth Amendment did not prevent Virginia from criminally prohibiting those it identified as “habitual drunkards” from possessing alcohol, in which she argued the majority was ignoring Powell v.
 Texas (1968).
 In July 2019, the full circuit en banc reversed the panel by a vote of 8-7, with Motz now writing for the majority.